 From Doorn, acting Hofmarschall Alexander Freiherr von Senarclens-Grancy answered on the Kaiser’s behalf three weeks later.
 He dismissed the idea of a trial, holding that the evidence already before the public was ample, and that only the malice of the Allies kept the war guilt question alive.

 Though the Kaiser dreamed of exoneration, a tribunal played no part in his vision.
-Five days after his reponse to RCB, the Kaiser’s adjutant von Ilsemann wrote in his diary:
+Five days after his response to Binkley, the Kaiser’s adjutant von Ilsemann wrote in his diary:

 In the last while His Majesty has been interested in nothing else but Herr Nowak [an Austrian journalist who was visiting Doorn].
 Grancy is very unhappy about it and said: “The Kaiser has been politically extraordinarily on edge in the last while.
 To hear him, you’d think that he reckons on being back on the throne in two weeks.
 At the moment he works daily on the Bülow book [the newly published memoirs of Bernhard von Bülow, Reichskanzler 1900-1909], which Eschenburg apparently presented to him.
 He makes marginal notes for Nowak on almost every report, and said to me recently: ‘Many of my reports to Bülow couldn’t have been done better by Bismarck or Frederick the Great!’
 The terrible thing about the Kaiser is that he always believes that everything he did was right.
 Only what others did was wrong.”3